 Still Waters: A delicious challenge

-To escape these turbulent times I figured that staying calm was an essential requisite.
-To convey tranquillity would represent a serious step forward in my art practise.
+To convey tranquillity represents a serious step forward in my art practise.

 GOING GREEN